An Inspector Calls: Eva Smith/Daisy Renton

 The deceased young woman who represents the working class in a capitalist society.
 She is described as young and pretty, with dark eyes.
 Her parents were dead, and she had no one to turn to when she was unable to support herself through honest employment.

 Inspector Goole

 Apparently a police inspector, sent to investigate a suicide.
 He seems to be familiar with every detail of the case already, interrogating the family solely to expose their guilt rather than to discover unknown information.
-Many critics and audiences have interpreted Goole's role as that of an "avenging angel" because of his supernatural omniscience and his final warning, and because of his name, which is a homophone of the word "ghoul".
 It is suggested in the final scene that a real investigation will follow Goole's, and his purpose has been to warn the family in advance and encourage them to accept responsibility for their wrongdoing.
 The inspector is the drive for Priestley's socialist views within the play.

 Arthur Birling

 Arthur Birling is "a heavy-looking, rather portentous man in his middle fifties".
 He represents the ruling capitalist class, repeatedly describing himself with pride as a "hard-headed businessman", and is arguably the main subject of Priestley's social critique.
 Dominant, arrogant, self-centred, and morally blind, he shows his stubbornness by refusing to take any responsibility for Eva's death.
 He remains unaffected by the suicide, and his concerns appear to be the avoidance of public scandal, the recovery of the money Eric stole from the company, and the resumption of Sheila and Gerald's engagement, which promises to effect a Croft–Birling merger (which looks likely to bring about a monopoly).
 Arthur Birling is used by Priestley as a dramatic vehicle to criticise capitalism, the arrogance of the wealthy middle class, and the ignorance of the older generation.